balzamas/covidmeasure/README.md

 Heavy work in progress, but in an nutshell:

 ###Goal
-Data colletion of corona measures in different countries.
+Data collection of corona measures in different countries.
-Visualization by measures/categories
+Visualization by measures/countries

 ###API - REST Endpoints
 https://www.coronameasures.ch/measuremeterdata/